Joel Engel (composer): The St. Petersburg Society and The Dybbuk

 In 1908, Rosovsky, Saminsky and other associates of Engel founded the Society for Jewish Folk Music.
 Engel was instrumental in organizing their first concert, where many of his songs were performed.
 The society published the works of Engel and the other Jewish nationalist composers, and organized concerts throughout Russia.
 Several stars of musical life at the time, including violinists Jascha Heifetz (then a child prodigy) and Joseph Achron, pianist Leopold Godowsky and cellist Gregor Piatigorsky, participated in these concerts.

 In an article of 1914, Saminsky recalled the first concert of Engel's music in St. Petersburg, given under the auspices of the Society on 12 April 1909.

 The young Jewish composers of St. Petersburg heard for the first time Engels's artistic arrangements of Jewish folksongs [...] and were greatly surprised that such cultural and national value could result from such an enterprise.
 This concert stimulated the young Petersburg composers in the following period to the creation and performance of a whole series of Jewish song settings.

-In 1912 Engel joined S. Ansky in an expedition through the Pale of Settlement to collect folk songs of the Jewish communities.
+In 1912 Engel joined S. An-sky in the Jewish Ethnographic Expedition through the Pale of Settlement to collect folk songs of the Jewish communities.
 The researchers recorded the folksongs on wax cylinders using Thomas Edison's recently invented phonograph.
 This was one of the first uses of the phonograph in ethnomusicological research, a technique pioneered by Béla Bartók in Hungary and Slovakia four years earlier.

-Engel wrote the incidental music for Ansky's play The Dybbuk or Between Two Worlds.
+Engel wrote the incidental music for An-sky's play The Dybbuk or Between Two Worlds.
 The play, about a young bride possessed by a spirit, was produced by the Habima Theatre, and became an international hit.
 The theater toured throughout eastern Europe with the play.
-Engel's score became well-known.
+Engel's score became well known.
 He later worked the score into a suite for string orchestra and clarinet.
 It was Engel's first work for the stage, and his only large-scale work; his other compositions are songs and short instrumental pieces.

 Further cooperation between Engel and Habima never materialized, as the theater company experienced political troubles under the new post-revolutionary Russian regime, and was forced eventually to emigrate (first to America, and later to Palestine, where it eventually became the national theater company).
 Engel supported himself by working as a music teacher in a Jewish school outside of Moscow, where he developed a distinctive pedagogical approach.
 Rather than concentrating on music theory, he instituted a "listening program".
 "There is no need—and is boring to everyone—... to teach that a second is dissonant and a third is consonant...
 Rather we need... to let [children] listen to good music, ... to learn to love, enjoy, and live it," he wrote.
 The approach was the start of a revolution in music pedagogy.